Do this!

 Start with: A triangle ΔABC.

 Construct: Three regular triangles along the sides of the original triangle, the regular triangles should point outwards.
-Find the centres of the three regular triangles (The centres are the midpoints of the circumscribed circles, the so called circumcentre) Make a new triangles through the centres.
+Find the centers of the three regular triangles (The centers are the midpoints of the circumscribed circles, the so-called circumcenter) Make a new triangles through the centers.
 Make a conjecture about the new triangle.

 by Malin Christersson under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 Sweden License